ruinernin/foxystreams/README.md

 General
 -------
 ### Debrid Provider
-After install choose a Debrid provider from settings.
+After install choose Debrid providers to enable from settings.
+Lower values for priority setting means a higher priority.
+Uncached items are added to the highest (lowest numerical setting) priority debrid provider.

 #### RealDebrid
-Simply choose RealDebrid and the OAuth device code to enter on https://real-debrid.com/device will appear on the launch.
+Enable RealDebrid and the OAuth device code to enter on https://real-debrid.com/device will appear on the launch.

 #### Premiumize